How to Grow Your Small Business

 Every business needs to be providing an awesome customer experience and then actively soliciting customer feedback.
-Make it easy for customers to write them where you want, and displaying, sharing, and promoting those reviews everywhere.
+Make it easy for customers to write them where you want, and display, share, and promote those reviews everywhere.

 Step 8.
 Do You Regularly Email or Text Your Existing Customers?

-It costs a lot more $$$ to attract new customers than it does to get past ones to come back and spend more.
+It costs a lot more $$$ to attract new customers than it does to get previous customers to come back and spend more.

 Most businesses make the mistake of spending most of their marketing efforts and ad dollars on getting new customers and ignore the ones they have already.

-A Harvard business study showed most customers want to come back but they lose connection with that business and don’t return.
+A Harvard business study showed most customers want to come back to businesses they liked but they lose connection with that business and don’t return.

 Staying connected to your existing customers through email, sms text messaging, social media, and your blog are all essential in the new age of the smartphone and the truly smart and efficient way to use your marketing efforts and dollars.